Multimodal Graph Network Modeling for Human-Object Interaction Detection with PDE Graph Diffusion: Experiments

 \subsection{Ablation Study}

-In this subsection, we conduct ablation studies to analyse the effectiveness of our proposed components and the efficiency of our MGNM framework.
-All the experiments are conducted on the HICO-DET test set under Deafult setting.

-\paragraph{Components Analysis} We first analyze the contribution of each of the four stages within our MFI mechanism, which collectively process low-level and high-level multimodal features.
-As shown in Table \ref{tab:w/o}, removing the low-level feature stages, namely the Spatial (row 1) and Textual (row 3) stages, results in performance drops of 0.68 and 0.52 mAP, respectively.
-This demonstrates that these low-level spatial and textual features provide a valuable supplement to the foundational human-object pair representations.
-Ablating the high-level feature stages, the Visual (row 2) and Interaction (row 4) stages, induces a more substantial performance degradation, with drops of 1.36 and 1.07 mAP, respectively.
+\paragraph{Components Analysis} We first analyze the contribution of each of the four stages within our framework, which collectively process low-level and high-level multimodal features.
+As shown in Table~\ref{tab:w/o}, in row 1 (w/o Spatial Stage), we ablate the spatial features and only use node representations.
+This results in performance drops of 1.39 mAP.
+In row 3 (w/o Textual Stage), it leads to a performance drop of 1.67 mAP.
+This phenomenon demonstrates that these low-level spatial and textual features provide a valuable supplement to the foundational human-object pair representations.
+Ablating the high-level feature stages, the Visual (row 2) and Interaction (row 4) stages, induces a more substantial performance degradation, with drops of 2.19 and 1.91 mAP, respectively.
 These decreases are considerably larger than those observed in low-level stages.
-This finding suggests that the high-level features are more critical to our model's predictive power, an observation that aligns with the notion that GNNs are inherently biased towards modeling high-level structural information \cite{antoun2023human}.
-Interestingly, we observe a counter-intuitive phenomenon in row 1: ablating the spatial stage improves performance on the rare classes.
-This suggests that low-level vision features may inadvertently amplify the model's existing bias towards more frequent, non-rare classes.
-Nevertheless, considering their substantial positive impact on the Full and Non-Rare settings, these spatial features remain an indispensable component for overall model performance.
+This finding suggests that the high-level features are more critical to our model's predictive power, suggesting the significance of contextual cues in HOI detection.
+Next, we analyze the other two important components in our method.
+In row 5 (w/o PDE Diffusion), we ablate the PDE diffusion mechanism and revert to the conventional MLP fusion mechanism~\cite{zhang2021scg, park2023viplo} to propagate tmultimodal features to the instances.
+As observed, this modification leads to a significant performance degradation of 2.09 mAP.
+This demonstrates the effectiveness of our PDE diffusion strategy in modeling the information propagation.
+In row 6 (w/o VIS), we omit the VIS mechanism to assess its specific contribution.
+As shown in Table~\ref{tab:w/o}, it results in a performance drop of 1.71 mAP.
+This highlights the critical role of the VIS mechanism in yielding fine-grained semantic cues for the overall framework.
+In conclusion, these systematic ablation studies collectively validate the effectiveness of the proposed multimodal graph network framework.